Find out more about getting a PGR mentor

 PGR peer mentors are expected to provide mentees with advice on community and developmental aspects of PGR study.

-You will have the freedom to focus on any aspect of your academic and professional life including, but not limited to, your current role as a student, your future career aspirations, work/life balance, working successfully with your supervisor, demands of personal/work life, teaching demands, and research.
+You will have the freedom to focus on any aspect of your academic and professional life including, but not limited to, your current role as a researcher, your future career aspirations, work/life balance, working successfully with your supervisor, teaching demands, and research.

-By meeting with your PGR peer mentor and the other researchers they are mentoring, you will also have the opportunity to build a support network with other new researchers.
+By meeting with your mentor and any other researchers they are mentoring, you will also have the opportunity to build a support network with other new researchers.

-• to be proactive in contacting you and providing you with support
+• be proactive in contacting you and providing you with support

-• to listen actively with interest, holding the focus on your agenda
+• listen actively with interest, holding the focus on your agenda

 What should I not expect from my PGR peer mentor?